Mate Matišić: Literary work

 Matišić began to write in his senior year in high school.
 He wrote his first play, Namigni mu, Bruno!, in 1985; it premiered in the Croatian National Theatre in Split in 1987 as Bljesak zlatnog zuba.
 Upon seeing the play, film director Krsto Papić asked Matišić to help him with the screenplay for My Uncle's Legacy (1988).
 This was Matišić's first screenwriting credit, and the beginning of collaboration with Krsto Papić, with whom he worked on three more feature films.

 Matišić's plays have been described as "shocking".
-His most controversial play, Angels of Babel (Anđeli Babilona, 1996), staged in Gavella Drama Theatre, features a rural politician that has a sexual intercourse with a sheep, which some interpreted as an allusion to the President of Croatia and some other high-ranked Croatian politicians.
-From comedies that marked his early career, Matišić moved towards dark humor and more sombre subjects, with death as one of his major themes.
+His most controversial play, Angels of Babel (Anđeli Babilona, 1996), staged in Gavella Drama Theatre, featured a rural politician who had sexual intercourse with a sheep, which some interpreted as an allusion to the President of Croatia or to some other high-ranked Croatian politicians.
+From comedies that marked his early career, Matišić moved towards dark humor and more somber subjects, with death as one of his major themes.
 Matišić's plays have been staged in Croatia (Split, Rijeka, Varaždin and Zagreb), Macedonia, Slovenia, Bulgaria, Hungary and Russia.

 His more recent theatrical work, Posthumous Trilogy (Posmrtna trilogija, 2006) is a collection of three plays: Sons Die First (Sinovi umiru prvi), No One's Son (Ničiji sin) and The Woman Without a Body (Žena bez tijela).
 Although these three plays share some common motifs such as fatherhood, belonging and family, and all three end in suicide of the protagonist, Matišić described them respectively as a tragicomedy, a drama, and a dark-humored psychological thriller.
 No One's Son and The Woman Without a Body have been adapted into feature films, No One's Son and Will Not End Here, both released in 2008.

 Matišić received Golden Arena awards for Best Screenplay for the films On the Other Side (shared with Zrinko Ogresta) and What a Country!.